-National Australia Bank Limited (ABN 12 004 044 937) (NAB) applies the Basel framework as a cornerstone of the NAB Group's risk management framework and capital strategy, and recognises that it is critical for achieving the NAB Group's strategic agenda.
+National Australia Bank Limited (ABN 12 004 044 937) (NAB) applies the Basel Accord as a cornerstone of the NAB Group's Risk Management Framework and balance sheet strategy, which supports the NAB Group's strategic agenda.

 In Australia, the Australian Prudential Regulation Authority (APRA) has regulatory responsibility for the implementation of the Basel Accord through the release of prudential standards.